Ad1tyaNarayana/perplexia/README.md

-# Perplexia
+# Perplexia Education Edition

-Perplexia is an AI-powered RAG chat application that enhances conversations with real-time web search and document processing capabilities.
+Perplexia Education Edition is an AI-powered RAG chat application that enhances Learning with real-time web search and document processing capabilities.

 ## ✨ Features